Validating credit card numbers in SAS

 /* reference: https://www.paypal.com/en_US/vhelp/paypalmanager_help/credit_card_numbers.htm */

-if acct_nbr in ('378282246310005', '371449635398431', '378734493671000', '6011111111111110',
+if acct_nbr in (

 then do;

-put 'fake credit card number' acct_nbr=;
+put 'WARNING: test credit card number: ' acct_nbr=;

 output eft_invalid;